ngendah/blom/README.md

 2. Decision Tree
 3. Random Forest

-Specifically, Blom aims to be a library that can easily, out-of-the box, be cross-compiled for ARM and Android.
+Specifically, Blom aims to be a library that can be easily compiled for both ARM and Android with minimal setup.

 ## Getting started